 Skunkworks is the official alias for Lockheed Martin’s Advanced Development Programs or ADPs.
 The term “Skunkworks” is extensively used in engineering and business operations to address a small, massively autonomous firm within a bigger organization.

-It is responsible for the design and development of several famous Lockheed aircraft, including U-2 ( a high altitude reconnaissance aircraft), SR-71 Blackbird, F117 Nighthawk, F-22 Raptor, and F-35 Lightning II.
+It is responsible for designing and developing many famous Lockheed aircraft, including U-2 ( a high-altitude reconnaissance aircraft), SR-71 Blackbird, F117 Nighthawk, F-22 Raptor, and F-35 Lightning II.
+It has also been involved in a high-beta fusion reactor project.

 Artistic Concept of Boeing X-51 Waverider, unmanned research scramjet

-Boeing Phantom Works is the highly advanced, and secretive, research arm of the Boeing Company’s defense division.
-It focuses on developing state-of-the-art war equipment and technologies mostly for the U.S military.
+Boeing Phantom Works is the highly advanced and secretive research arm of the Boeing Company’s defense division.
+It focuses on developing state-of-the-art war equipment and technologies, mainly for the U.S. military.

 Established In: 1946

-SRI focuses on areas such as material chemistry, biomedical sciences, Earth sciences, economic development, and energy studies along with computing and national defense.
+SRI focuses on areas such as material chemistry, biomedical sciences, Earth sciences, economic development, energy studies, and national defense.
 The institute is widely known for developing SIRI, the first virtual personal assistant.

 14. Palo Alto Research Center Incorporated